Check out our price breakdown of medical schools in Ukraine

 Kharkiv is the second-largest city in Ukraine, and it hosts around 300,000 students at the local higher education institutions.
 The city is buzzing with constant opportunities for socialising and offers an abundance of academic, cultural, and leisure activities.

-Kharkiv Institute of Medicine offers a six-year programme in Medicine and a 4-year graduate entry programme in Medicine.
-Both cost €4,450 per year, and education here is an excellent deal considering the local living costs.
+Kharkiv Institute of Medicine offers a six-year programme in Medicine.
+It costs €4,450 per year, and education here is an excellent deal considering the local living costs.

 International students at Kharkiv enjoy various social activities throughout the academic year.
 They can participate in official ceremonies, casual picnics and barbecues, and exciting get-togethers.